Beauty in Mineral Point

 “Edgar Hellum was so full of ideas, and there was so much spinning around his head, I think because of him Mineral Point is the way it is today,’’ she says.
 “It’s not something replicated to look like something, it is something.’’

 Maple Wood Lodge is in the countryside near town.

 Getting there: It's about 45 minutes west of Madison.

 2021 events: Feb.
 13, Ice Lantern Festival.
 May-October, Saturday morning markets in Watertower Park.
 May 1, Historic Preservation Celebration.
 June 5, Tour of Fairy Homes at Shake Rag Alley.
 Aug.
 20-21 Mineral Point Blues & Roots Fest.

 In 2021, Gallery Nights will be Aug.
 7, Sept.
 4, Nov.
 13 and Dec.
 4 and 18.

 Accommodations: There are many very good inns and cottages along Commerce Street, at the foot of High Street:

-where Europeans first discovered "mineral,'' has five attractive rooms, four with sleeper sofas, gas fireplaces and double
+The Commerce Street Brewery Hotel, a renovated 1854 limestone warehouse, has five attractive rooms, four with sleeper sofas, gas fireplaces and double whirlpools.

 On Shake Rag Street, it rents the Miners' Cottage and two Springside Cottage suites.